Luis Sandoval (broadcaster)

-Luis Raúl Sandoval Vallejo (born 20 October 1980), is a Mexican actor, reporter and entertainer.
+Luis Raúl Sandoval Vallejo (born 20 October 1980) is a Mexican actor, reporter and entertainer.
 He is currently a reporter for the morning TV Show ¡Despierta América!, a production of Univision, and a co-host to the Buena Vibra Morning Show on K-Love 107.5 FM KLVE radio station in Los Angeles.
 He was also the host for the TV show "Lánzate" from Telefutura (now known as UniMás).

+Career

 Sandoval was born in Nayarit, Mexico, but left at the age of 17 to pursue his studies of communication at the Autonomous University of Baja California UABC.
 He eventually arrived in the United States at the age of 22, He began his professional career as an assistant for the morning show "Piolín por la Mañana," and later he was cast to be the star reporter based in Los Angeles for the national morning show Despierta America where he currently works.

 In December 2013, Sandoval interviewed the singer Britney Spears on Despierta America, and asked what her favorite aspect of Latino culture was, Spears replied that Latinos were "very sexy," and they made her think of the typical "bad boy" type that fathers warn daughters against.
 Spears' responses in the interview were criticized online, including by Fox News Latino, the Latin Times and the International Business Times.